The Loyalty Tax: Why Your Insurance Gets More Expensive Every Year

 Five years.
 Zero claims.
 40% increase.

-Meanwhile, her carrier is advertising rates of $1,100 for new customers with her exact profile.
+Meanwhile, her carrier is quoting new customers with the same profile at $2,500.

 How the Loyalty Tax Really Works